carlanj/Drone_RL/README.md

    - A simulated 360° LiDAR ring is sampled around the drone.
    - Distances are clipped, then downsampled into a fixed number of angular bins.
    - Values are normalized to `[0, 1]`.
-   This captures local free space and obstacle proximity without sending the full raw point cloud to the network:contentReference[oaicite:11]{index=11}:contentReference[oaicite:12]{index=12}.
+   This captures local free space and obstacle proximity without sending the full raw point cloud to the network

 2. **Ego-state and goal features**
    - Body-frame linear velocities (vx, vy, vz_up)